davidallendj/gdpm/README.md

 # Godot Package Manager (GDPM)

-GDPM is an attempt to make a front-end, command-line, package manager designed to handle assets from the Godot Game Engine's official asset library.
+GDPM is an attempt to make a simple, front-end, command-line, package manager designed to handle assets from the Godot Game Engine's official asset library.
 It is written in C++ to be lightwight and fast with a few common dependencies found in most Linux distributions and can be used completely independent of Godot.
-It is designed to add more functionality not included with the official AssetLib with the ability to automate downloads for different systems.
+It is designed to add more functionality not included with the official AssetLib with the ability to automate downloads for different platforms.
 So far, the package manager is capable of searching, downloading, installing, and removing packages and makes managing Godot assets across multiple projects much easier.
+It stores "packages" in a global directories and is capable of linking or copying global packages to local projects.&#x20;

-GDPM has not been tested to work on Windows or Mac.
+\*GDPM has not been tested for Windows or Mac.

 ## Why not just use the Asset Library?

 The AssetLib actually works well enough for most use cases.
-However, it's common to download the same asset multiple times for different projects.
-If there isn't a need to modify the asset itself, it makes more sense to download the asset only once.
-That way, there will only be one copy of the asset and it can be linked to all new projects.
-The AssetLib does not have a way to manage assets like this, and therefore requires redownload assets for each new project.
-Additionally, the AssetLib is integrated into the engine itself with no command-line interface.
+However, it's fairly common to download the same asset multiple times for different projects.
+If there isn't a need to modify the asset itself, it makes more sense to download the asset *once and only once*.
+That way, there will only be one global, read-only copy of the asset that is accessable and it can be linked to more than one project.
+The AssetLib does not have a built-in way to manage assets like this, and therefore requires redownloading assets for each new project.
+Additionally, the AssetLib is integrated into the engine itself with no command-line interface to manage assets.
 When downloading multiple assets, it is much more convenient to be able to automate the downloads using a list from a text file.
 If the user knows, which assets to download, they can make a list and point to it.

 Some assets are more common such as the "First Person Controller" are likely to be reused with little to no modification.
 Therefore, it made sense to provide some method to download and install the assets once and then provide a symbolic link back to the stored packages.
 GDPM attempts to fix this by storing the assets in a single location and creating symlinks/shortcuts to each project.
 By having a separate, simple binary executable, the package manager can be used in shell scripts to download assets more quickly.